Complications During Pregnancy: Polyhydramnios

 Causes of polyhydramnios

-Usually the cause of polyhydramnios is unknown.
+Usually it’s cause is unknown.
 However, sometimes it can be due to a developmental problem with the baby, indicating a gastrointestinal, respiratory or nervous system disorder.
 Fortunately, however, these cases are rare.
 Sometimes the issue is due to an incompatibility between the blood of the mother and the baby, although this is usually avoided by injection with the relevant antibodies early on in pregnancy.
 Other known causes include multiple pregnancies (twins or triplets) and poorly controlled maternal diabetes.

 Symptoms of polyhydramnios